RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

 ### Benchmarks, Speed and Implementation

-Rebloom uses a modified version of [libloom](https://github.com/jvirkki/libbloom), with some additional
+RedisBloom uses a modified version of [libloom](https://github.com/jvirkki/libbloom), with some additional
 enhancements: